mamg22/st/README.md

 This is my build/fork of the [suckless terminal](https://st.suckless.org/), with a few nice patches.

+This `st` fork doesn't have scrollback, it uses tmux in all windows using the `tmux-launch` script.

 It uses the Iceberg colorscheme.

 ## Building

-`st` requires `fontconfig` and the X11 and Xft headers, it's probable you have them already. `make` is also required.
-Build it doing:
+`st` requires `fontconfig`, `make`, and the X11 and Xft headers.
+Then:

 ```
 git clone https://github.com/mamg22/st.git
 cd st
+make
 sudo make install
 ```